 Highlights of Toji Temple

-The main hall of Toji Temple, called Kondo Hall, is located right next to Kodo Hall.
-The Kondo Hall was the first building built when Toji Temple was built in 796.
-This building was destroyed by fire in 1486, but was rebuilt in 1603.
-It is a representative building from around the 17th century and has been designated as a national treasure.
+Next to Kodo Hall is the Kondo Hall, which serves as the main hall of Toji Temple.
+The Kondo Hall was the first building constructed when Toji Temple was built in 796.
+Although it was destroyed by fire along with Kodo Hall and the South Gate in 1486, it was rebuilt in 1603.
+It is a representative building from around the 17th century and is also designated as a national treasure.

-What is secretly famous here are the statues of demons placed at the four corners under the first-story roof.
-The Demons with unique expressions support the tower at the four corners.
+What is secretly famous here are the demon statues placed at the four corners under the first-story roof.
+These demons with unique expressions support the pagoda from each corner.